Belal0066/STM_Training_System_Programming_Linux/ls_cmd/README.md

 - Formatted output for both long listing and column-based display
 - Support for processing multiple directories
 - Options parsing with different styles (as shown in examples)
+- Support for ls standard file coloring (use long option --color)

 ## Usage